zohaib109/Password-Manager/README.md

 A simple web-based password manager application that allows users to securely store and manage their passwords.

-## ⚠️ Disclaimer

-This project is currently under development.
-Some features may need improvements or fixes.
-Please use with caution as security updates are being implemented.

 ## Features

 - User authentication (login/signup)